AbdoRayan404/Sudoku-solve-Algorithm/generate-explain.md

 - then it gets the first number column with another function by sending the number index in row #1
 - then it compare it to columns arrays and if it find match this will be the coulmn of the first number
 - then it generate the second number and compare it to the first number if they are the same it generate another number
+- then it do the same proccess in the first number to the second number and the third number

+# i hope you enjoy understanding how the random generate works :)